DBeaver #

 g.
 In the Password field, leave blank for a cluster without security.
 For a TLS-enabled cluster, enter the valid password for the username entered.

-If the JDBC driver is not already installed, this opens the Download driver files dialog showing the latest available JDBC driver.
-Select that line and click Download.
+If the JDBC driver is not already installed, a dialog opens showing the latest available JDBC driver.
+Select that line item, and click Download to download the latest driver and populate the window with driver properties and values.

 DBeaver connection test